 Fr.
-Batistella asks: “Is it possible to share the same faith and have a different attitude toward migrants?”
-Some would restrict the Hebrew Scripture’s repeated imperative to love the “stranger” (ger) to lawful permanent residents.
-Yet, this is to impose a 21st century legal category on a different time, place and culture.
-And, in any event, as Fr.
-Batistella argues, it is not the identity or legal status of migrants that matters, as why we are all called to love and protect them; i.e., because they do not possess sufficient sources of protection, because we have been in the same situation, because we love and honor our God, and because “they” are “us.”
+Batistella asks whether it is “possible to share the same faith and have a different attitude toward migrants?”
+Some would restrict the Hebrew Scripture’s repeated demand to love the “stranger” (ger) to lawful permanent residents.
+Yet this is to impose a 21st century legal category on a different time, place and culture.
+And in any event, as Fr.
+Batistella argues, it is not so much the identity or legal status of migrants that matters, as why we are all called to love and protect them – because they do not possess sufficient sources of protection, because we have been in the same situation, because we love and honor our God, and because “they” are “us.”
 When human dignity is offended and rights violated, he says, our obligations to migrants become absolute.
 And these obligations do not turn on a migrant’s religion, nationality, ethnicity or immigration status, but on his or her person-hood and on our own.
 In the final analysis, that is, we are all citizens of the kingdom, and our sovereign is not the state.

 It provides more guidance on the kind of society it expects Christians and people of good will to build.

 Carnegie, Andrew.1889.
 “Wealth.”
 The North American Review 148(391): 653-664. www.swarthmore.edu/SocSci/rbannis1/AIH19th/Carnegie.html